kofer99/hello-world/flo/Ideas.md

 ```
 ## Entity/Component architecture like Unity
-I would do the engine like Unity using a Entity-Component-System architecture. <br>
+I would do the engine like ~Unity using a Entity-Component-System architecture. <br>
 We would have to write different Systems, that recieve their data
 from the components and process it.
 They don`t know anything about
-the engine and other compontents, except a event que.
+the engine and other compontents, except an event que.
 This event que is passed threw every system, to perform inter
 system communication (e.g. play sound, move?! *to be discussed*). <br>